Q and A about Dysthymic Disorder (Chronic Depression)

-Most of the time when people talk of “depression,” they mean “major depression.”
-Major depression is generally severe, and fairly brief in duration—lasting perhaps weeks or months.
+Most of the time when people talk of “depression,” they have meant what the DSM-5 would call “acute major depressive disorder.”
+Major depressive episodes are generally severe, and may be fairly brief in duration—lasting perhaps weeks or months.
 In major depression, mood drops markedly, and is usually accompanied by poor sleep, loss of appetite, weight loss, hopelessness, and often with suicidal ideas.
-In contrast, DD is not as severe on a day-to-day basis, and it lasts for years (even decades) rather than weeks or months.
+In contrast, DD is not as severe on a day-to-day basis, and (by definition) it lasts for years (even decades) rather than weeks or months.

 4) How is dysthymic disorder different from normal sadness or unhappiness?

 transition, or stress may be accompanied by a few weeks of low

 mood.
 This is what the DSM-5 call an “adjustment disorder